 • Injection solutions should be prepared immediately before use.

-• To prepare a solution for intramuscular injections, 500 mg of the drug is dissolved in 2 ml, and 1 g of the drug in 3.5 ml of a 1% lidocaine solution.
-It is recommended to inject no more than 1 g into one gluteal muscle.
+• To prepare a solution for intramuscular injection, 500 mg of the drug is dissolved in 2 ml, and 1 g of the drug is dissolved in 3.5 ml of a 1% lidocaine solution.
+It is recommended to administer no more than 1 g per gluteal muscle.

-• Dilution for intramuscular use can also be carried out using water for injection.
-The effect is the same, only there will be a more painful introduction.
+• Dilution for intramuscular use can also be done using water for injection.
+The effect is the same, only the injection will be more painful.

-• To prepare a solution for intravenous injection, 500 mg of the drug is dissolved in 5 ml, and 1 g of the drug in 10 ml of sterile water for injection.
+• To prepare a solution for intravenous injection, 500 mg of the drug is dissolved in 5 ml, and 1 g of the drug is dissolved in 10 ml sterile water for injection.
 The injection solution is administered intravenously slowly over 2-4 minutes.

-• To prepare a solution for intravenous infusion, 2 g of the drug is dissolved in 40 ml of one of the following solutions that do not contain calcium: 0.9% sodium chloride solution, 5-10% dextrose (glucose) solution, 5% levulose solution.
+• To prepare a solution for intravenous infusion, 2 g of the drug is dissolved in 40 ml of one of the following calcium-free solutions: 0.9% sodium chloride solution, 5-10% dextrose (glucose) solution, 5% levulose solution.
 The drug at a dose of 50 mg/kg or more should be administered intravenously over 30 minutes.

 • Freshly prepared solutions of ceftriaxone are physically and chemically stable for 6 hours at room temperature.